Jebsen Group: Jebsen Motors

-Jebsen Motors has represented Porsche in Hong Kong since 1955 and in the Chinese mainland since 2001.
+Jebsen Motors has represented Porsche in Hong Kong since 1955 and on the Chinese mainland since 2001.
 Globally, it is one of the longest-serving and largest Porsche dealer groups.

-As Porsche China's Dealer of the Year for the seventh consecutive year in 2021, Jebsen Motors delivered more than 11,000 cars to the Chinese mainland, Macau and Hong Kong in 2021–representing approximately 12 percent of Porsche's total regional sales during this period.
+As Porsche China's Dealer of the Year for the ninth consecutive year in 2023, Jebsen Motors delivered more than 11,000 cars to the Chinese mainland, Macau and Hong Kong in 2023, representing approximately 12 percent of Porsche's total regional sales during this period.

 Jebsen Beverage

 As the largest beer company in Hong Kong, Jebsen Beverage has been selling Blue Girl Beer since 1906, making it one of the most historic imports in the market.
-In 2019, Jebsen Beverage formed a joint venture in the Chinese mainland with the world's largest beer brewer AB InBev to accelerate Blue Girl Beer's growth in the Mainland market.
+In 2019, Jebsen Beverage formed a joint venture on the Chinese mainland with the world's largest beer brewer AB InBev to accelerate Blue Girl Beer's growth in the Mainland market.

 Jebsen Consumer

 Jebsen's focus in the consumer business has been on small domestic electrical appliances for over 40 years.
-Jebsen Consumer represents many brands including Bang & Olufsen and Casio.
+Jebsen Consumer represents many brands, including Casio.